ClapeyronThermo/Clapeyron.jl/docs/src/user_guide/custom_methods.md

   crit::C
 end

-#defining interface, check Clapeyron.SaturationMethod for more information
+#defining interface, check Clapeyron.SaturationMethod for more information.
-#All saturation methods require passing crit as a keyword
+#All saturation methods require passing crit as a keyword.

 DirectAntoine(A,B,C;crit = nothing) = DirectAntoine(A,B,C,crit)